Skip to content

 SLA targets

-SLA targets define the expected response and resolution times for incidents at each severity level.
+SLA targets define the expected resolution times for incidents at each severity level.
 Batida uses these targets to measure compliance, trigger escalations, and display SLA indicators on incidents.

 Configuring SLA targets

-Navigate to Settings > SLA Targets to configure response and resolution times per severity level.
+Navigate to Settings > SLA Targets to configure resolution times per severity level.

 Organization administrators can customize these values to match their internal SLAs or contractual obligations.